When you do things most people don't, you get asked a lot of questions.

 For one thing, a lot!

-A full article on trail food will be coming soon, but oatmeal, fruit, nuts, tortillas, peanut butter, and instant rice, beans, and potatoes are staples.
+This article goes into more detail, but oatmeal, fruit, nuts, tortillas, peanut butter, and instant rice, beans, and potatoes are staples.

 How do you train?